Target in $39.4 million settlement with banks over data breach

 EARLIER SETTLEMENTS

-Last week, Target said it had spent $290 million related to the breach, and expected insurers to reimburse $90 million.
+Last week, Target said it has spent $290 million related to the breach, and expects insurers to reimburse $90 million.
 It still faces shareholder lawsuits, as well as probes by the Federal Trade Commission and state attorneys general, over the breach.

-Target spokeswoman Molly Snyder said the retailer was "pleased that the process is continuing to move forward."
+Target spokeswoman Molly Snyder said the retailer is "pleased that the process is continuing to move forward."

 BEARING THE BURDEN